decoch/pubsub-cli/README.md

 Still developing

-## psio
+## pubsub

-psio is a command line tool for Google Cloud Pub/Sub.
+pubsub is a command line tool for Google Cloud Pub/Sub.

 Easy to create subscriptions can be confirmed.